2016 European Championship (darts)

 The 2016 Unibet European Championship was the ninth edition of the Professional Darts Corporation tournament, the European Championship, which saw the top European players from the ten European tour events compete against each other.
-The tournament took place from 28–30 October 2016 at the Ethias Arena in Hasselt, Belgium.
+The tournament took place from 28 to 30 October 2016 at the Ethias Arena in Hasselt, Belgium.

 Michael van Gerwen was the defending champion, having beaten Gary Anderson 11–10 in the final of the 2015 tournament, and successfully defended his title, winning his third European Championship in a row, after defeating Mensur Suljović 11–1 in the final.

 Prize money

 The 2016 European Championship will have a total prize fund of £400,000, a £100,000 increase since the previous staging of the tournament.
 The following is the breakdown of the fund: